aarong/feedme-client/DEV.md

   including an `err` argument, then `err` must be passed to the listeners.

-  If the event resulted from a connection failure internal to the transport, then an error of the form
-  `new Error("DISCONNECTED: Descriptive error message.")` must be must be passed to the listeners.
+  If the event resulted from a connection failure internal to the transport, either during the initial connection attempt or subsequently, then an error of the form `new Error("FAILURE: Descriptive error message.")` must be must be passed to the listeners.